resbaz/spartan-hpc-docs/docs/index.md

 Usage of Spartan is governed by an [Access and Service Denial Policy](access_policy.md).

-## Spartan Daily Weather Report (20180626)
+## Spartan Daily Weather Report (20180806)
-* Utilisation of /projects at 93%, and /home is at 19% (new CephFS partition).
+* Utilisation of is at 23% from the Ceph pool.
 * Spartan is busy, with close to 100% node allocation.
-* Many cloud nodes out (111), mainly due to qh2-uom migration and outage.
+* Many cloud nodes out (102), mainly due to qh2-uom migration and outage.

 ## Getting Help